 Amir was struggling with pornography for a number of years, and now his problem had become worse as he began to seek out escorts and prostitutes.

 On the apparent, Amir seems to have everything going on for him.
-He seemed to be doing all the “right things,” but all his blessings and achievements were not enough for him to stop engaging in his unwanted sexual behaviours.
+He seemed to be doing all the “right things,” but all his blessings and achievements were not enough for him to stop engaging in his unwanted sexual behaviors.

 I asked Amir,